 To what extent are platform companies creating good work for Kenyans?
 What does good work mean in a context of low employment?

-This project will answer some fundamental questions about what platforms mean for workers—especially young workers—and will engage stakeholders around thinking through those implications.
+This project answers some fundamental questions about what platforms mean for workers—especially young workers—and engages stakeholders around thinking through those implications.
 It focuses on Nairobi, a city where platforms are already beginning to reconfigure labor markets.
 The project looks at the labor market experiences, expectations, and aspirations of youth working in four sectors impacted by platforms: transportation, work for hire, retail, and digital task outsourcing.
-It also takes a deep dive into measuring dimensions of quality of work—including wages—for platform workers in a single sector, transportation, where the platform labor market is more extensive and mature.
+It takes a deep dive into measuring dimensions of quality of work—including wages—for platform workers in a single sector, transportation, where the platform labor market is more extensive and mature.

 September 17, 2020